tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 ### TGB Datasets, Continuous-Time Temporal Graph Model

 This is the simplest setup.
 Simply use `DGData.from_tgb()` to load the TGB dataset with its native time granularity.
-By default, `batch_unit='r'` in the data loader so we can iterate by snapshots of 200 events with:
+By default, `batch_unit='r'` in the data loader so we can iterate by batches of 200 events with:

 ```python
 from tgm import DGData, DGraph